 How long should you wait to get pregnant after a C-section?

 Getting pregnant after having a C-section can be a complicated decision.
-Knowing when you can start trying, making birth plans, and even knowing if you are a good candidate for VBAC (Vaginal Birth After Cesarean) can be overwhelming.
+Knowing when you can start trying, making a VBAC birth plan, and even knowing if you are a good candidate for VBAC (Vaginal Birth After Cesarean) can be overwhelming.

 It is understandable to be filled with questions and uncertainty, especially if you want your children to be close in age.